-The results of the COMPASS trial have led to the approval of rivaroxaban 2.5 mg bid in combination with aspirin for the prevention of atherothrombotic events in patients with chronic CV disease.107 Although rivaroxaban is so far the only NOAC approved for this indication, it is plausible that combination therapies with aspirin and other NOACs may also be associated with a beneficial effect.25,128 in secondary prevention of CV events in these patients
+The results of the COMPASS trial have led to the approval of rivaroxaban 2.5 mg bid in combination with aspirin for the prevention of atherothrombotic events in patients with atherosclerotic vascular disease.107 Rivaroxaban is so far the only NOAC approved for this indication, and, although it is plausible that combination therapies with aspirin and other NOACs may also be associated with a beneficial effect, current evidence does not support this.
+Furthermore, other NOAC studies did not evaluate very low doses in combination with an antiplatelet.25,128

 Conclusions

-In the past couple of years, new data have been published on the use of NOACs across the stroke spectrum: for the prevention of thromboembolic stroke, ESUS and atherosclerotic stroke.
+In the past few years, new data have been published on the use of NOACs across the stroke spectrum: for the prevention of thromboembolic stroke, ESUS and atherosclerotic stroke.
 While NOACs are an established treatment option in the prevention of thromboembolic stroke in patients with AF, recent data suggest differential effects of NOACs in patients with co-morbidities such as renal impairment or diabetes.
 In addition, the efficacy and safety of NOACs have been investigated in the prevention of recurrent stroke in patients with a recent history of ESUS.
 Even though the trials for rivaroxaban and dabigatran in ESUS were both neutral, subanalyses suggested a potential benefit of these NOACs in certain subgroups of patients with ESUS.
 Rivaroxaban 2.5 mg bid combined with aspirin was also found to be effective in reducing the risk of stroke and other CV events in patients with chronic CV disease.
 While these new data contribute to our understanding of NOACs in the prevention of stroke across the stroke spectrum, more data are still needed to fill the remaining gaps in our knowledge.

 Conflict of Interest